LispCookbook/cl-cookbook/lispworks.md

 offer to a seasoned lisper used to Emacs and Slime.
 The short answer
 is: more graphical tools, such as an easy to use graphical stepper, a tracer, a code coverage browser or again a class browser.
 Setting and using breakpoints was a much more pleasing experience than on Slime.

+LispWorks also provides more integrated tools (the Process browser lists all processes running in the Lisp image and we can stop/break/debug… them) and presents many information in the form of graphs (for example, a graph of function calls or a graph of all the created windows).

 ## LispWorks features

 We can see TODO URL

 - CAPI GUI toolkit: provides native look-and-feel on Windows, Cocoa, GTK+ and Motif.
+  - comes with a graphical "Interface Builder" (think QtCreator).

 - [LispWorks for mobile](http://www.lispworks.com/products/lw4mr.html) runtime, for Android and iOS.